Skip to main content

 Lightbox + trimmer

-Ilford Ilfostop - Film and Paper Stop Bath
+Fotospeed SB50 Odourless Stop Bath - Film and Paper Stop Bath (50ml)

-Ilford Rapid Fix - Film and Paper Fixer
+Ilford Hypan Fixer - Film and Paper Fixer (100ml)

-These are available to purchase in 100ml bottles on the day of your booking.
+These are available to purchase in bottles on the day of your booking.

-Film developer, photographic film and paper is not available from the club.
+Resin costed/fibre photographic paper is not available from the club.

 The nearest place to buy supplies is Parallax Photographic Coop in Brixton www.parallaxphotographic.coop.com